A healthier spin on a Chinese takeout favorite

 - 1/2-1 teaspoon chili sauce or sriracha (or more if you like it SPICY)

 - 1 teaspoon roasted sesame oil

 - 1 green onion, chopped

 - In a medium bowl, COMBINE chickpeas, liquid aminos, lemon juice and cornstarch.

 - MARINATE chickpeas for 10 minutes.

 - PLACE sauce ingredients in a small bowl.
 STIR to combine.
 Set aside.

-- In a large skillet, HEAT olive oil on LOW heat.
+- In a large skillet, HEAT oil on LOW heat.
 ADD the garlic, ginger, green onion, bell pepper, and celery.

 - SAUTÉ until vegetables begin to soften, about 2-3 minutes.